This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How do I encourage foraging in picky eaters?

-Gradually mix less-preferred foods with favorites.
+Gradually mix in new foods with familiar ones.

 Conclusion